If you can't get to Louisiana fast enough, make these authentic Natchitoches Meat Pies in your own kitchen- baked or fried!

 You can freeze the meat pies before OR after you cook them.

-Put the uncooked meat pies in an airtight container and freeze for up to three months.
-When ready to cook, allow pies to come to room temperature, then fry or bake.
-(If baking, don't forget the egg wash!)
+For pies that are uncooked: allow pies to come to room temperature, then fry or bake.
+(If baking, don’t forget the egg wash!)

 Dipping sauce

-If you want to serve the meat pie as an entree, consider these side dish: rice and beans, creamed new potatoes, cabbage, collard greens, smothered okra and tomatoes or gumbo.
+If you want to serve the meat pie as an entree, consider these classic Louisiana side dishes: rice and beans, creamed new potatoes, cabbage, collard greens, smothered okra and tomatoes or gumbo.

 This vintage, authentic Natchitoches meat pie recipe is as authentic as it gets!
 If you can't get to Natchitoches, Louisiana, this is definitely the next best thing!